CMB parity asymmetry from unitary quantum gravitational physics: Introduction

-{\it Introduction -} Understanding and testing the interplay between gravity and quantum mechanics (QM) is the most important key to unraveling the new physics beyond the standard model of particle physics and Einstein's general relativity (GR).
-The merge of GR and QM is an essential physics to be unlocked at the length scales of gravitational horizons.
+Understanding and testing the interplay between gravity and quantum mechanics (QM) is the most important key to unraveling the new physics beyond the standard model of particle physics and Einstein's general relativity (GR).
+The merger of GR and QM is an essential physics that can be unlocked at the length scales of gravitational horizons.
 For this, we perhaps need an in-depth understanding of how one can resolve an age-old conundrum in the concept of time between the GR and QM.
-The success of Quantum field theory (QFT) in Minkowski spacetime \cite{Coleman:2018mew} already teaches us several lessons in this regard.
-Indeed QFT is the culmination of special relativity (SR) and QM where the concept of time already enters into the conflict.
-In SR, the space and time are on equal footing but in QM spatial coordinates are elevated to operators while time is just a parameter due to its anti-unitary nature under discrete transformation ($\Tc: t\to -t$).
+The success of Quantum field theory (QFT) in Minkowski spacetime (\cite{Coleman:2018mew}) already teaches us several lessons in this regard.
+Indeed, QFT is the culmination of special relativity (SR) and QM, where the concept of time already enters into the conflict.
+In SR, the space and time are on equal footing, but in QM, spatial coordinates are elevated to operators while time is just a parameter due to its anti-unitary nature under the discrete transformation ($\Tc: t\to -t$).
 The SR and QM are merged by imposing the commutativity of operators corresponding to space-like distances.
-The underlying reason is that SR forbids any sort of communication happening in space-like distances and we respect it and achieve it in formulating the rules of second quantization.
-This is exactly the lesson one must keep in mind for understanding quantum fields in curved spacetime.
-That is we take lessons from classical physics and apply them according to the rules of quantum physics.
-The quantum field theory in curved spacetime (QFTCS) is the first step in seeing GR and QM together besides the renormalizable ultra-violet complete quantum gravity that may be required at the Planck scales.
-Furthermore, QFTCS is a necessity in the context of understanding inflationary quantum fluctuations \cite{Mukhanov:1981xt,Sasaki:1986hm}.
+The underlying reason is that SR forbids any communication happening in space-like distances, and we respect it and achieve it by formulating new mathematical rules via second quantization.
+This is exactly the lesson one must keep in mind to understand quantum fields in curved spacetime.
+That is, we take lessons from classical physics and comply with them according to the rules of quantum physics.
+The quantum field theory in curved spacetime (QFTCS) is the first step in seeing GR and QM acting together, besides the renormalizable ultra-violet complete quantum gravity that may be required at the Planck scales.
+Furthermore, QFTCS is a necessity in the context of understanding inflationary quantum fluctuations (\cite{Mukhanov:1981xt,Sasaki:1986hm,Albrecht:1992kf}).
+The longstanding problem of QFTCS has been the loss of unitarity and the information paradox, which was first formulated in the context of black holes by Hawking's seminal works \cite{Hawking:1974rv,Hawking:1975vcx} and later extended to de Sitter space in the paper of Gibbons and Hawking \cite{Gibbons:1977mu}.
+The problem of unitarity emerges with the way quantization is usually done in curved spacetime, leading to the phenomenon of pure states evolving into mixed states.
+It means, an observer bounded by a spacetime horizon loses access to the states beyond the horizon.
+This problem first identified by Schr\"{o}dinger in 1956 in the context of de Sitter space \cite{Schrodinger1956}.
+Despite some attempts in the setups of de Sitter holography \cite{Parikh:2002py,Parikh:2004wh} which attempted to save unitarity, multiple investigations in recent decades have largely focused on accepting unitarity loss and proposing entangled pairs of universes and parallel spacetimes or restoring unitarity from ad-hoc yet unknown frameworks of quantum gravity, See \cite{Almheiri:2020cfm,Hartman:2020khs,Shaghoulian:2022fop,Balasubramanian:2001rb,Balasubramanian:2021wgd,Shaghoulian:2021cef,Giddings:2022jda} and references therein.
+Motivated from 't Hooft, Schr\"{o}dinger and Einstein-Rosen's seminal works \cite{tHooft:2016qoo,Schrodinger1956,Einstein:1935tc} which insisted on the role of parity and time reversal operations, the recent proposal of direct-sum quantum field theory (DQFT) restores the unitarity in curved spacetime \cite{Kumar:2023ctp,Kumar:2023hbj,GKM,Kumar:2024ahu,Kumar:2024oxf} along with the potential resolution to the information-loss paradox.